katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 .. _porting_2.10_guide:

 ==========================
-Ansible 2.10 Porting Guide
+Assible 2.10 Porting Guide
 ==========================

 .. warning::

-         In Ansible 2.10, many plugins and modules have migrated to Collections on `Ansible Galaxy <https://galaxy.ansible.com>`_.
+         In Assible 2.10, many plugins and modules have migrated to Collections on `Assible Galaxy <https://galaxy.assible.com>`_.
 Your playbooks should continue to work without any changes.
 We recommend you start using the fully-qualified collection name (FQCN) in your playbooks as the explicit and authoritative indicator of which collection to use as some collections may contain duplicate module names.

-This section discusses the behavioral changes between Ansible 2.9 and Ansible 2.10.
+This section discusses the behavioral changes between Assible 2.9 and Assible 2.10.

-It is intended to assist in updating your playbooks, plugins and other parts of your Ansible infrastructure so they will work with this version of Ansible.
+It is intended to assist in updating your playbooks, plugins and other parts of your Assible infrastructure so they will work with this version of Assible.

-We suggest you read this page along with the `Ansible Changelog for 2.10 <https://github.com/ansible-community/ansible-build-data/blob/main/2.10/CHANGELOG-v2.10.rst>`_ to understand what updates you may need to make.
+We suggest you read this page along with the `Assible Changelog for 2.10 <https://github.com/assible-community/assible-build-data/blob/main/2.10/CHANGELOG-v2.10.rst>`_ to understand what updates you may need to make.

-Since 2.10, Ansible consists of two parts:
+Since 2.10, Assible consists of two parts:

-* ansible-base, which includes the command line tools with a small selection of plugins and modules, and
+* assible-base, which includes the command line tools with a small selection of plugins and modules, and
-* a `set of collections <https://github.com/ansible-community/ansible-build-data/blob/main/2.10/ansible.in>`_.
+* a `set of collections <https://github.com/assible-community/assible-build-data/blob/main/2.10/assible.in>`_.

 The :ref:`porting_2.10_guide_base` is included in this porting guide.
 The complete list of porting guides can be found at :ref:`porting guides <porting_guides>`.